santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 ### Agentic Pretraining

-Next-token prediction helps model compress world knowledge into a model’s parametric space, but it doesn’t teach models to acquire new knowledge through interaction.
-Instead, we should move towards **next-tool prediction** — training the model to decide the most appropriate external tool to invoke at each step to acquire appropriate external knowledge.
-This makes interaction a first-class learning objective, enabling agents to actively seek information they lack.
-Treating all forms of interaction (API calls, UI navigation, environment manipulation) as structured outputs paves the way for a new scaling law — one that measures knowledge acquisition, not just compression.
-This will help build adaptive, self-improving agents in dynamic, open-ended environments.
+- Next-token prediction helps model compress world knowledge into a model’s parametric space, but it doesn’t teach models to acquire new knowledge through interaction.
+- Instead, we should move towards **next-tool prediction** — training the model to decide the most appropriate external tool to invoke at each step to acquire appropriate external knowledge.
+- This makes interaction a first-class learning objective, enabling agents to actively seek information they lack.
+- Treating all forms of interaction (API calls, UI navigation, environment manipulation) as structured outputs paves the way for a new scaling law — one that measures knowledge acquisition, not just compression.

 ### Agentic Supervised Finetuning

-Agents are typically taught to use external tools **during supervised fine-tuning on task-specific datasets**.
+- Agents are typically taught to use external tools **during supervised fine-tuning on task-specific datasets**.
 A key issue with this approach is that using the **same dataset across all models implicitly assumes a uniform knowledge boundary** — which is rarely true.
-For example, a model $$A$$ with more parameters and trained on a larger pretraining corpus will generally have a broader knowledge boundary than a smaller model $$B$$ trained with fewer parameters and less data.
+-  For example, a model $$A$$ with more parameters and trained on a larger pretraining corpus will generally have a broader knowledge boundary than a smaller model $$B$$ trained with fewer parameters and less data.
 In such cases, applying the same SFT dataset for tool calling is suboptimal.

-Instead, SFT datasets should be designed with **each model’s knowledge boundary in mind**, ensuring that every model receives its own tailored dataset.
+- Hence, SFT datasets should be designed with **each model’s knowledge boundary in mind**, ensuring that every model receives its own tailored dataset.